Minimum projective linearizations of trees in linear time: Acknowledgements

 \section{Acknowledgements}

 We are grateful to M. Iordanskii for helpful discussions.
+We thank C. Gómez-Rodríguez for making us aware of reference \cite{Bommasani2020a}.
 LAP is supported by Secretaria d’Universitats i Recerca de la Generalitat de Catalunya and the Social European Fund.
 RFC and LAP are supported by the grant TIN2017-89244-R from MINECO (Ministerio de Econom\'{i}a, Industria y Competitividad).
 RFC is also supported by the recognition 2017SGR-856 (MACDA) from AGAUR (Generalitat de Catalunya).
 JLE is funded by the grant PID2019-109137GB-C22 from MINECO.